learn-co-curriculum/dsc-homoscedasticity-assumption/README.md

 For multiple regression it won't work to plot the features vs. target in 2D like this.
 So, a plot that works for either simple or multiple regression is a **residuals plot**.
 This means the target value will be along the x-axis while the residuals will be along the y-axis.

 Now instead of the orange lines being parallel to a diagonal best-fit line, they should simply be horizontal.
+This can mean that it's a bit easier to interpret compared to the feature vs. target plots above, even for simple linear regression.

 Here is an example with some synthetic data: